 HSI Role:

-development of young es/volunteers in positions of responsibility people to sign the declaration and return tional Children's Officer or your Affiliate Chil it marked confidential to Horse
+We require all coaches/volunteers in positions of responsibility for managing the safety and development of young people to sign the declaration and return it marked confidential to Horse Sport Ireland Ireland National Children's Officer or your Affiliate Children's Officer as appropriate.

-Should you require furt officer/DSCO. her information, please contact the Horse S Sport Ireland National Children's
+Should you require further information, please contact the Horse Sport Ireland National Children's officer/DSCO.

 Name of Applicant:

 Home Address:

 Contact No:

 Affilaite: